Daniferous/aranara-midi-player-sb3/lostlurkergame/README.md

 # Aranara MIDI Players
 *Scratch-Based MIDI Player that is named Aranara because of my interest in Genshin Impact.
 This has nothing to do with programs that play MIDIs in any Genshin Impact instruments!*

-**Please consider checking [rules and guidelines](https://edenathan256.github.io/aranara-midi-player-sb3/guidelines) before reading below!**
+**Please consider checking [rules and guidelines](https://daniferous.github.io/aranara-midi-player-sb3/guidelines) before reading below!**

 # Lurker of the Lost
 *Finally, it has been a while, but my experiment is ready for public testing...
 I hope?*

 Out of all the things to make a horror game from, why a MIDI Player?
 Well, that's the thing.
 This was not meant to happen.
 Aranara MIDI Player was supposed to be a normal build.
 But somehow, something bad happened.
-Perhaps you downloaded a MIDI file that should not be downloaded, or the version you retrieved is not from the official [Danify Discord Server](https://discord.gg/kTD8y6YDjJ), or that you just got very unlucky.
+Perhaps you downloaded a MIDI file that should not be downloaded, or the version you retrieved is not from the official [Daniferous Discord Server](https://discord.gg/kTD8y6YDjJ), or that you just got very unlucky.

 Either way, something is wrong with this version, and it is up to you to figure out what had happened.